matteorisso/PIT/README.md

 ## Datasets
 The current version support the following datasets:
-- PPG-Dalia.
+- PPG_Dalia.
-- Nottingham dataset.
+- Nottingham.
-- JSB Chorales dataset.
+- JSB_Chorales.
-- Sequential MNIST.
+- SeqMNIST (i.e., Sequential MNIST).
-- Permuted MNIST.
+- PerMNIST (i.e., Permuted Sequential MNIST).

 Further deitails about the pre-processing and data-loading phases of these datasets are provided under the **./Dataset** directory.